arbal/starred/README.md

 ## Perl

+- [FFCP-GCodeSnippets](https://github.com/DrLex0/FFCP-GCodeSnippets) - G-Code and scripts for using the FlashForge Creator Pro with PrusaSlicer (Slic3r)
 - [wack](https://github.com/leto/wack) - ack for wallet.dat's
 - [croncal](https://github.com/waldner/croncal) - Utility to convert a crontab file to a list of actual events within a date range.
 - [smokeping-OpenSSHMikrotikRouterOSPing](https://github.com/tonydm/smokeping-OpenSSHMikrotikRouterOSPing) - Smokeping SSH Probe for Mikrotik RouterOS